- Default Parameters

 You may need to increase this if you are running an anti-malware or spam scanner.

-tls, or leave empty for no encryption.
+Leave empty for no encryption.

-server requires authentication.
+true if your mail server requires authentication.

-the authentication type as
+choose the authentication type as

 LOGIN (default) or